lepfau/instagreen-client/README.md

 List of features ready and TODOs for future development

-- Wall with posts and comments
+- User posts with comments and likes
 - Plant watering follow up and warnings
 - Interactive map to exchange cuttings or plants
 - Instagram / facebook inspired look